-Another reason for abolishing the good usages from the constitutional text pertains to their added value in the interpretation of religious freedom.
+Another reason for abolishing public morality from the constitutional text pertains to its added value in the interpretation of religious freedom.
 The Constitution expresses clauses usually formulated in an abstract way that encapsulate moral principles with political essence; for example, allowing free application of every religion is primarily a political action on a moral basis which defends that every person is entitled to develop and express his religious beliefs.
 In practice, those abstract constitutional clauses are interpreted on understanding whether they have been infringed or not on the basis of actual incidents.
-For instance, to answer whether imposing criminal sanctions to people who try to convert others by reading and differently interpreting texts of the Holy Bible infringes the right to manifest religion as an aspect of religious freedom or not, 47 demands an opinion that delineates the right at stake and finally decides on whether the case falls into the scope of the right.
-The rationale of this opinion derives from the interpreter's own understanding of the right in its entirety, his moral reading.
-48 In that sense, a broad term such as the good usages can be interpreted at will with reference to when they are offended by religious rites.
-Hence, except of certain extreme cases where good usages are particularized,49 but can be solved at the level of formal law, the added value of the term is very limited.
+For instance, to answer whether imposing criminal sanctions to people who try to convert others by reading and differently interpreting texts of the Holy Bible infringes the right to manifest religion as an aspect of religious freedom or not,3 demands an opinion that delineates the right at stake and finally decides on whether the case falls into the scope of the right.
+The rationale of this opinion derives from the interpreter's own understanding of the right in its entirety, as Dworkin punctuates (1996), his/her moral reading.
+In that sense, a broad term such as public morality can be interpreted at will with reference to when they are offended by religious rites.
+Hence, except of certain extreme cases where public morality is particularized (Vermeulen, 1998), but can be solved at the level of formal law, the added value of the term is very limited.

 Greece has drawn much European-wide attention because of the relatively high number of cases that reach the ECtHR regarding the third limitation of religious freedom in the Greek Constitution, proselytism.
-Proselytism (from the Greek word $\pi\rho\rho\sigma\eta\lambda\nu\tau\iota\sigma\mu\dot{\rho}\varsigma$: $\pi\rho\rho\varsigma + \epsilon\lambda\dot{\eta}\lambda\nu\theta\alpha$) is the act of attempting to convert people to another
+Proselytism is the act of attempting to convert people to another religion.
+In principle, freedom of religion includes the right to manifest religion, a right that